 California Scholarship Federation Web Page

 The purpose of the California Scholarship Federation (CSF) is to foster high standards of scholarship, service, and citizenship on the part of students of the high schools of California.
-(Advisors: Kris Hahn, Gina Snider) Meetings are held on the first Thursday of each month in Room D5 during first lunch and in Room D-1 during second lunch.
+(Advisors: Kris Hahn, Gina Snider) Meetings are held on the first Thursday of each month during both lunches in Room D-1.

 Club helps choir students to further appreciate choir, and to unite members of the existing choirs.
 (Advisor: Jenise Coon)

 This club is to expose high school aged girls to awareness of who they are and who they can become, as they prepare for the bigger role they will have in society.
-(Advisor: Tammi Taylor)
+(Advisor: Gina Snider)